-Figure 8.4 shows the weekly shorelines for the present monitoring period August 2007 to January 2008, relative to the mean shoreline position for the preceding monitoring period February - July 2007.
-The shoreline alignment at Narrowneck through the present monitoring period showed that the entire stretch of beach was generally narrower during the current monitoring period compared to the previous.
-The stretch of beach extending 500 m to the north of Narrowneck showed the greatest reduction in beach width during the current monitoring period compared to the median beach width of the previous monitoring period.
+Figure 8.4 shows the weekly shorelines for the present monitoring period February to July 2008, relative to the mean shoreline position for the preceding monitoring period August 2007 to January 2008.
+The shoreline alignment at Narrowneck through the present monitoring period showed that the entire stretch of beach was generally narrower compared with the previous monitoring period.
+At times, the beach was up to 10 m wider and 20 m narrower during the present monitoring period, than the mean shoreline position from the previous monitoring period.

-Fluctuations of the shoreline position during the present monitoring period August 2007 to January 2008, located at five cross-shore transects within the immediate vicinity of the reef, are shown in Figure 8.5.
+Fluctuations of the shoreline position during the present monitoring period February to July 2008, located at five cross-shore transects within the immediate vicinity of the reef, are shown in Figure 8.5.
 Four of the transects are located 150m and 300m north (R2 and R1) and south (R4 and R5) of the reef site respectively, while the fifth and central transect (R3) is aligned with the centre of the reef.
-Moving-average curve fitting was applied to these data to help clarify the general erosion/accretion patterns.
+Moving-average curve fitting was applied to this data to help clarify the general erosion/accretion patterns.

 At all locations, the variation in beach width was similar throughout the current monitoring period, with only slight differences in trends between the northern, centre, and southern transects.
-The beach at transects R1 (300 m north of reef) and R2 (150 m north of reef) showed rapid reduction in beach width of the order of 25 m from August to September followed by steady beach recovery of approximately 10 m in width up to November.
-From November to January there was very little further change in beach width observed, even during the extreme storm event of late December/early January.
-At transect R3 (directly in the lee of the Narrrowneck reef) the beach also suffered an approximately 25 m reduction in beach width from August to September, but then remained reasonably static until December.
-During December and January a slight increase in beach width of 5 m to 10 m was observed at transect R3.
+The beach at transects R1 (300 m north of reef) and R2 (150 m north of reef) showed stable beach width throughout February and March, followed by slight accretion during April, then slightly more rapid accretion in June.
+At transect R1, the beach width was slightly wider at the completion of the current monitoring period, while a burst of erosion in July at transect R2 saw the beach very similar in width at the end of July to six months earlier at the start of the monitoring period in February.
+At transect R3 (directly in the lee of the Narrrowneck reef) the beach narrowed by approximately 20 m from February to April, followed by approximately 20 m of accretion during the period May to July.
+At the completion of the current monitoring period, the beach was similar in width at transect R3, to six months earlier when the monitoring period began.